KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-18-creating-classes.md

 But you can shorten this code by defining a constructor that takes these values as parameters, so that you don't have to set each one individually.

-A constructor looks a lot like a method, except it doesn't have a return type and it's always the same name as the class.
+A constructor looks a lot like a function, except it doesn't have a return type and it's always the same name as the class.
 Most constructors take values as parameters and use those to set class-level variables to store the state of the object.

 ```java
 class Circle {